-I lead the automated machine learning research team at Microsoft Research in Cambridge, MA.
+I’m a Senior Researcher at Microsoft Research in Cambridge, MA, where I lead the automated machine learning research team.
 Broadly speaking, we work on scalable probabilistic models to search through complex optimization spaces.
 My own research interests include Gaussian processes, Bayesian nonparametrics and scalable inference methods.
 In computational biology, I have worked on statistical methods to perform genome-wide association studies and predictive models for CRISPR/Cas9 gene editing.

 Automated machine learning in Azure .
 Joint model selection and hyperparameter tuning as a service is now available in Azure as part of the Azure ML offering.
 More details on Microsoft’s AI blog and the Azure blog.
 Also see CNET’s story.

 Microsoft Research podcast.
 I was recently interviewed for the Microsoft Research podcast.
 The recording is available here and wherever you get your podcasts.

 New CRISPR off-target and end-to-end guide design paper :